Get ultra-fast financial analytics pipelining vector-based statistical functions

-This need is met by two key features in the eXtremeDB for HPC database system: columnar data layout to overcome traditional DBMSs’ (and IMDSs’) shortcomings in dealing with time series data (including market data), and the programming technique of pipelining vector-based statistical functions to process sequences (columns).
+eXtremeDB for HPC offers two key features for a competitive edge in financial analytics: columnar data layout to overcome traditional DBMSs’ (and IMDSs’) shortcomings in dealing with time series data (including market data), and the programming technique of pipelining vector-based statistical functions to process sequences (columns).

-These features build on eXtremeDB’s already-fast IMDS architecture and move the focus for optimizing real-time financial analytics into the CPU cache, where columnar layout and pipelining ensures priority-handling of the most time-critical data.
+These features build on eXtremeDB’s already-fast IMDS architecture and move the focus for optimizing streaming financial analytics into the CPU cache, where columnar layout and pipelining ensures priority-handling of the most time-critical data.

 Pipelining is the programming technique in eXtremeDB that accelerates processing by combining the database system’s vector-based statistical functions into assembly lines of processing for market data, with the output of one function becoming input for the next.
 Calculations are pipelined in order to keep data within CPU cache during its transformation by multiple functions.
 Without pipelining, interim results from each function would be transferred back and forth between CPU cache and main memory, imposing significant latency due to the relatively lower-bandwidth front side bus (FSB) or quick path interconnect (QPI) between the two.